-Due in part to New Zealand’s geographical nature, its passenger transport sector is diverse, encompassing private passenger vehicles, public transport, and a large rail infrastructure as well as water-based transport.
+Due in part to New Zealand’s geographical nature, its passenger transport sector is diverse, encompassing private passenger vehicles, public transport, rail infrastructure as well as water-based transport.

 Globally, personal transport was the dominant type of passenger transport; private vehicle miles were roughly double the vehicle miles accrued by public vehicles, and this is expected to continue over the next few years.
 A similar trend can be seen in rail passenger traffic, which is predicted to reach approximately 5.15 billion passenger kilometers by 2025.
 The 2020 COVID-19 pandemic reduced global growth in air traffic by more than half, although this is predicted to recover within twelve months.